Pelé: Death and funeral

 In 2021, Pelé was diagnosed with colon cancer.
-He underwent surgery the same month, and afterwards was treated with several rounds of chemotherapy.
-In early 2022, metastasis were detected in the intestine, lung and liver.
-On 29 November, he was admitted to the Albert Einstein Israelite Hospital in São Paulo due to a respiratory infection after he contracted COVID-19 and for reassessment of the treatment of his colon cancer.
-On 3 December 2022, it was reported that Pelé had become unresponsive to chemotherapy and that it was replaced with palliative care.
+He underwent surgery the same month, and was treated with several rounds of chemotherapy.
+In early 2022, metastasis was detected in his intestine, lung and liver.
+On 29 November, he was admitted to the Albert Einstein Israelite Hospital in São Paulo due to a respiratory infection after he contracted COVID-19, and for reassessment of the treatment of the cancer.
+On 3 December, it was reported that Pelé had become unresponsive to chemotherapy and was in palliative care.

-On 21 December 2022, the Albert Einstein Israelite Hospital, where Pelé was being treated, stated that his tumour had advanced and he required "greater care related to renal and cardiac dysfunctions".
-Therefore, he was not allowed to spend Christmas at home, as his family had wanted.
-Pelé died on 29 December 2022, at 3:27 pm, at the age of 82, due to multiple organ failure, a complication of colon cancer.
-Pelé's death certificate stated that he had died of kidney failure, heart failure, bronchopneumonia and colon adenocarcinoma.
-His 100-year-old mother, Dona Celeste, survived him, though she had been in a vegetative state since 2019, and was thus unaware of his death; she would later die in June 2024.
-Pelé's sister Maria Lucia do Nascimento described their mother as "in her own little world".

 He had a magnetic presence and, when you were with him, the rest of the world stopped.
 Today, the whole world mourns the loss of Pelé; the greatest footballer of all time.